Newest HALCON Features

 HALCON now offers a new method that fuses multiple 3D point clouds into one watertight surface.
 This new method is able to combine data from various 3D sensors, even from different types like a stereo camera, a time of flight camera, and fringe projection.
 This technology is especially useful for reverse engineering.

 With the new HDevelop library export included in HALCON 17.12, calling HDevelop procedures from C++ is as easy and intuitive as calling any other C++ function.
-This new library export also generates CMake projects, which can easily be configured to output project files for many popular IDEs, such as Visual Studio.
+This new library export also generates CMake projects.

 Previous Version – HALCON 13